-- Figure 3.
-This chart reflects the average wait time for admission for competency restoration referrals only (including PRs). - Outcomes: During the reporting period, WSH had a slight increase in wait times, while ESH had a more modest increase.
-Overall, the statewide average increased by three days. - Drivers: As was the case in Q3 2018, the 320 admissions completed during this reporting period marks the second highest number of admissions since reporting began; second only to Q2 2018.
-Such a high volume represents progress in serving this population.
-However, such volumes impact wait times negatively, as was seen at both hospitals.
+- Outcomes: During the reporting period, WSH had a slight increase in wait times, while ESH had a slight decrease.
+Overall, the statewide average increased by about two days. - Drivers: The 349 admissions completed during this reporting period marks the highest number of admissions since reporting began.
+Such a high volume represents significant progress in serving this population, despite an overall lack of capacity.
+However, such volumes may impact wait times negatively, as was seen at WSH.